cjc7373/ansible/README.md

 I'm wondering if the restore procedure can be automated, or at least documented..

-## Notes
-- Idempotence is IMPORTANT!
-Think about it when adding a task.

 ### Gunicorn
 `community.general.gunicorn` doesn't seem to support reload.
 (Because it runs gunicorn as a daemon) So I choose to stick on the systemd service.